Trifocals7733/BigDJ/README.md

 Find my other mods on [Nexus Mods](https://www.nexusmods.com/profile/xJonder).

+You can also find BigDJ on [Nexus Mods](https://www.nexusmods.com/bigwalk/mods/46).

 ## 🙏 Special thanks

 Special thanks to the legend **Arthurian**.
 His hard work hosting lobbies inspired this mod.